Toenail Avulsion

 After the procedure, the doctor will apply antibiotic ointment and a sterile bandage.
 It is important to keep the area clean and protected to prevent infection.

 Replace the bandage as directed by your healthcare provider.
-After removing the bandage, carefully clean the toe with warm water or a prescribed antiseptic solution, then apply a new bandage.
+After removing the bandage, carefully clean the area with warm water or a prescribed antiseptic solution, then apply a new bandage.
 The best and easiest wound covering is Vaseline and a non-stick bandage.

 Make sure the bandage stays clean and dry.
 Do not go swimming or submerge your toe until cleared by your doctor.